Mission & History

 Founded by retired schoolteacher Alma C. Liotta, our organization was initially called Literacy Volunteers of the Somerville Area.
 In February 1981, Literacy Volunteers of the Somerville Area hosted its first tutor training workshop at the Community School for Leisure Learning.
 At that time, volunteer tutors were trained to teach English-speaking adults to read.
 One-to-one tutoring took place in three libraries.

-Our 40th anniversary approached in 2021 during the COVID-19 pandemic.
+Our 40th anniversary approached in 2021 during the Covid-19 pandemic.
 LVSC began training volunteers virtually on Zoom.
 All tutoring was conducted remotely by video chat, email, and phone.
 In addition to the one-to-one tutoring program, services had expanded to include English conversation groups, and U.S. citizenship preparation classes.
 Plans to return to in-person services would include programming in 10 local library branches.
+Read more about our history.

 While much has changed in 40 years, our mission of providing student-centered literacy instruction for adults remains the same.
 LVSC continues to be a community-focused nonprofit organization committed to building stronger communities and changing lives through literacy.